jck-bit/Resume_cli_Tui/Readme.md

 # Rust Resume TUI Project

-🚀 This is a Rust project that utilizes the TUI (Text User Interface) library to display projects and experiences.
+🚀 This is a Rust project that utilizes the tui-rs  Rust library to display projects and experiences on the terminal

 ## Demo Gif